Denver Cast

 A SHOW IS (BEING) BORN!

-As a result of valuable feedback from readings, For the Record(s) has undergone revisions and is ready for next steps toward a full production.
+As a result of valuable feedback from readings, For the Record(s) has undergone revisions, had a powerful, well-received song showcase concert at The Green Room 42, and is primed for a 29 hour workshop and/or a low-budget full developmental production.

 Though this story is told primarily through the lens of protagonist Joshua Greenman, born of Mexican-Italian ancestry but adopted by a Jewish couple, the perspectives of parents by birth and adoption - along with an illuminating glimpse into the post-WWII system that was not always compassionate or ethical - are captured in story and song.
 Can Joshua, with the help of a supportive like-minded community, overcome obstacles and risks to discover the mystery of his origins, and in doing so fulfill a deep desire for identity and connection?
 If so, at what cost?